|The University of the Third Age|

 21st February - Garden Quizzes Set by Norma

 21st March - Gertrude Jekyll, Life & Work researched by Amanda & Anne.

 18th April - Vita's Gardens.
-Illustrated talk given by Norma.
+The Gardens she made, the Gardens that influenced her and the Gardens she influenced.
+An Illustrated talk given by Norma.

 Chatsworth Flower Show